 It won't affect your credit rating immediately.
-As Rental Exchange is still in its infancy and isn't yet fully functional, it may be months before you see the benefits of having your rental payments recorded reflected on your credit file.
+As Rental Exchange is still fairly new, it may be months before you see the benefits of having your rental payments recorded reflected on your credit file.

-The data will be logged immediately.
-Neither you nor lenders will be able to view rental payments until the end of 2016 on Experian reports – however, when they do become visible, you and lenders will be able to see back to when you first set it up.
+However, the data will be logged immediately and when they become visible, you and lenders will be able to see back to when you first set it up.

 How lenders will judge rent payments

 What really counts is how lenders credit score you.
-Most don't include renting in their credit scoring models just yet, so it's going to take time before it has a practical impact (and even when lenders do factor in renting, if you sign up now they won't actually be able to start seeing a change in your Experian rating until the end of 2016).
+Most don't include renting in their credit scoring models just yet, so it's going to take time before it has a practical impact.

 However, longevity and stability are big parts of your credit score, and now that Experian's factoring in rental payments, gradually we're likely to see more and more lenders do so too.
 And the longer you've been doing it and the more stable your payments have been, the more impact it'll have.